Field hockey at the 2009 Australian Youth Olympic Festival – Women's tournament

 The Women's field hockey at the 2009 Australian Youth Olympic Festival was the second edition of the field hockey tournament for women at the AYOF.

 Great Britain won the tournament for the second time by defeating Australia 3–2 in the final.
-India won the bronze medal by defeating the United States 2–0 in the third and fourth place playoff.
+In the third-place playoff, India won the bronze medal by defeating the United States 2–0.

 Competition format

-The tournament featured the national under–21 teams of Great Britain, India, Malaysia, and the hosts, Australia, competing in a round-robin format, with each team playing each other once.
+The tournament featured the national under–21 teams of Great Britain, India, Malaysia, and the hosts, Australia, competing in a round-robin format, with each team playing the other once.
 Three points were awarded for a win, one for a draw, and none for a loss.

 At the conclusion of the pool stage, the top two teams contested the final, while the bottom two teams played off for third place.

 Teams

 The following four teams competed for the title:

 Officials

 The following umpires were appointed by the International Hockey Federation to officiate the tournament: